A Note For Teachers

 It is not just a healthy statement anymore but a major point of difference in itself.
 Every child is unique and every child is special in his or her own way.
 No parent or teacher should ever distinguish among them based on any moral or social grounds.

-This should be a core belief for every facilitator when it comes to a child.
+This should be a core belief for every facilitator when it comes to a student.
 When I say each child is a genius, I am inherently saying that I care deeply, about the growth of each & every child.
 It means that I understand, that each student is unique – that each child comes from a unique background and each child learns at their own pace.

 It’s not only about me, but we all need to ensure that every child grows at their pace and we must care to cultivate the genius within each one of them.

-Similarly there can be a child who is not good at any of the subjects, but can be a fantastic dancer so be it, let him be the best of what he can be, encourage him, support and help him overcome his weakness by supporting his strength.
+Similarly there can be a child who is not good at any of the subjects, but can be a fantastic dancer!
+So be it, let him be the best of what he can be – encourage him, support and help him overcome his weakness by supporting his strength.
 No one knows that tomorrow he/she may launch his own dance academy or may start his own dance school.

 As an educator there can be a time where you come across students who are very fussy about learning and are hyperactive about all other activities like dancing ,playing and making fun all the time ,what you need to do at this time is help them to channelize their energy in the right direction.